Exploring and visiting Burwick

 1min 30secs

-From stop 13 you walk along the road towards the church.
+From stop 13, you walk along the road towards the church.
 On your right, you will see what was a sheepfold (an enclosure/shelter for sheep).
-The first record we have of sheepfolds dates from the twelfth century.
+The first recorded evidence of sheepfolds dates back to the twelfth century.

 Stop 8: Sheepfold